Jockey: United States and Canada

+There are many successful and well-known female jockeys, however, based on American statistics, women comprise only 14 percent of working jockeys and ride only 10 percent of all race starts.
+Only two percent ride at the elite level of Triple Crown races.
+Gender discrimination is widely viewed as the cause, as far more women are capable of making weight as a jockey, and in most other equestrian disciplines, an overwhelming majority of participants are women.
+A 1995 study found that the low percentage of women as jockeys was related to discrimination, whereas "in fact, women actually won more money than men who rode similar horses in similar races [and] outperformed men with the opportunities they got".

 Eliza Carpenter (1851 – 1924) was an early African-American race horse owner.
 In Ponca City, Oklahoma, she trained horses for racing, becoming one of the few African-American stable owners in the West.
 When dissatisfied with the way a race was going, she sometimes would ride her own horses as a jockey, winning some races.
 Recorded names of her horses include "Irish Maid", "Blue Bird", "Jimmy Rain", "Sam Carpenter", and "Little Brown Jug", the last of which she reportedly raced at Tijuana, Baja California.

 Anna Lee Aldred (1921 – 2006) was given a license at age 18 in 1939 at Agua Caliente Racetrack in Tijuana, Mexico, when officials were unable to find a rule that would bar women jockeys and she finished second by a nose in her first professional race.
 Hollywood stuntwoman Alice Van-Springsteen (1918 – 2008) also rode as a jockey and was one of the first women ever to receive a trainer's license for Thoroughbred horses.

 Wantha Davis (1918 – 2012) was known to have won over 1,000 races in the 1930s, 40s and 50s, including a famous 1949, six furlong match-race against Johnny Longden at Agua Caliente.
 She rode at some state-sanctioned pari-mutuel tracks, but without a license, most events were of the dusty county fair and half-mile variety of the western circuit.
 Even though she was always in demand as a training jockey, her applications for a license were turned down in state after state.